Pteratato/Craig/Craig_03.md

 *Craig Doyle & The Calypso Caper*

-My eyes widen and my pulse quickens -- this is it!
+I suck in a breath and my pulse quickens -- this is it!
 This is the title of the chapter!
 My eyes narrow and I cast a furtive glance towards the thief -- yes, yes, he *must* be a thief, because if he isn’t, this burst of inspiration, and this bravery, will go to waste and I’ll have nothing for my novel.
 I decide then to follow the criminal and report my findings back to Colt, and together we can prevent anyone else from being the victim of this wheel bug’s petty larceny ever again.

 The thief disembarks at Bowry Yard, a popular stop not too far from the central station, and I wait a moment before filing off with some of the stragglers.
 It’s after 11pm but Bowry Yard has a lively nightlife, very hoppin’ with the young people, so to speak.
 It's vibrant with neon lights and pedestrians and music pouring out of bars, and the people are moving all about, walking, stumbling, dancing, and riding those little rent-a-scooters the city added last year, and it doesn’t look strange at all for me to head off in the same direction as the wheel bug.